Your Directors have pleasure in presenting their 12th Annual Reportand the Audited Statement of Accounts for the Financial Year ended March 31 2018.

 The Company like any other enterprise is exposed to business risk which can beinternal risks as well as external risks.
 One of the key risks faced by the Company intoday's scenario is the wide and frequent fluctuations in the prices of its raw material.Any further increase in prices of raw materials could create a strain on the operatingmargins of the Company.
 Inflationary tendencies in the economy and deterioration ofmacroeconomic indicators can impact the spending power of the consumer because of whichdown trading from branded products to non-branded can occur which can affect the operatingperformance of the Company.

 The Company operates in the highly competitive FMCG market with competitors who mayhave better ability to spend more aggressively on advertising and marketing and moreflexibility to respond to changing business and economic conditions.
 An increase in theamount of competition that we face could have a material adverse effect on our marketshare and sales.

 Any unexpected changes in regulatory framework pertaining to fiscal benefits and otherrelated issues can affect our operations and profitability.

 However the Company is well aware of the above risks and as part of business strategyhas put in a mechanism to ensure that they are mitigated with timely action.
 The Companyhas a robust Business Risk Management (BRM) framework to identify evaluate business risksand opportunities.
-This framework seeks to create transparency minimize adverse impact onthe business objectives and enhance the Companys competitive advantage.
-The details ofthe Risk Management Policy are available on the Companys websitewww.bajajcorp.com.
-In the opinion of the Board ofDirectors none of the aforementioned risks affect and/or threaten the existence of theCompany.
+This framework seeks to create transparency minimize adverse impact onthe business objectives and enhance the Company's competitive advantage.
+The details ofthe Risk Management Policy are available on the Company's website at http://www.bajajcorp.com/img/Risk_Management_Policy-291116.pdf In the opinion of the Board ofDirectors none of the aforementioned risks affect and/or threaten the existence of theCompany.